 I've been stewing on infrastructure and abstraction.
-This is probably because I spent a few lovely, long days in Providence with my friend Nic around the holidays and these are the two broad topics we talk most about.
+This is probably because I spent a few long days in Providence with my friend Nic around the holidays, and these are the two broad topics we talk most about.
 In this post I'll try to untangle some thoughts.

 Both infrastructure and abstraction are afforded by systems.
 That is, when dealing only with anecdotes or one-offs, they are not necessary.
-Both work only at scale.
+They work only at scale.

 Monica Smith in Infrastructure as Dialogue:

 Nobody builds their own infrastructure.
 You don’t build your own highway, train line, water pipe, your own sewer.
 Those are things that connect you and your household to everybody else sequentially in your neighborhood, in your region, from the city out into the broader hinterlands.
 Infrastructure as that physical connective tissue is what I’ve called a materialized dialogue between people in authority who organize the development of infrastructure and people who are the end users of infrastructure.

 People talk back through infrastructures—in repurposing, desecrating, celebrating, or otherwise.
 They interpret infrastructures far beyond imagined use of their designers.
 Construction of personal infrastructures and modification of existing systems are instances of what Nic calls subjunctive architectures within infrastructure: structures that can reflect use patterns and user desires.

 Ostensibly, public infrastructure is civil in nature and use.
 But, increasingly, publicly-owned services may not be the default, and technological alternatives or subjunctive architectures appear necessary to return ownership to human-scale stakeholders.

 Whether run by co-op or monopoly, infrastructure is necessarily an abstraction.
 Our intuitive end-user interfaces at the faucet, electricity meter, and sidewalk are only peep-holes into networks of scale.
 But they are peep-holes at a scale with which we can connect.